How to get here

 To dock it back to the memoQ window:

-- To put the View pane back to its normal place, drag it to the middle, to this icon:
+To put the View pane back to its normal place, drag it to the middle, and mouse over this icon:

 To return to the normal layout (even after dragging the View pane or the Translation results pane somewhere else): On the View ribbon, click the bottom of the Layout icon.
 From the menu, choose Default.